CatoRaymond-FS/CivVerse/CivFrame Theory.md

 Caelus: CivFrames are viewed as primitive tech by some, but new lightweight models have academic and experimental applications.

 Ferrun: CivFrames define daily survival — sandproofed, insulated, self-repaired.
-Crafters in form tight-knit traditions.
+Crafters in [[The Frame Bonepile]] form tight-knit traditions.